Shashankmishra1109/Sales-and-Finance-analysis/README.md

 ## Sales Analysis Report
 The Sales Analysis Report project aims to provide comprehensive insights into sales performance and market dynamics.
 Key objectives include:

-1. Customer Performance Report:Creating a detailed analysis of customer performance to enhance understanding of consumer behavior and preferences.
+1. [Customer Performance Report](https://github.com/Shashankmishra1109/Sales-and-Finance-analysis/blob/main/Customer%20Performance%20Report.pdf): Creating a detailed analysis of customer performance to enhance understanding of consumer behavior and preferences.

-2. Market Performance and Sales Targets Comparison:Conducting an in-depth comparison between market performance and predefined sales targets to assess alignment and identify areas for improvement.
+2. [Market Performance and Sales Targets Comparison](https://github.com/Shashankmishra1109/Sales-and-Finance-analysis/blob/main/Market%20Performance%20vs%20Target%20Report.pdf): Conducting an in-depth comparison between market performance and predefined sales targets to assess alignment and identify areas for improvement.

 ## Purpose of Sales Analytics
 Sales analytics serve as a powerful tool for businesses to monitor, evaluate, and optimize sales activities.
 By analyzing sales data, businesses can: